Good street visibility and word-of-mouth marketing have served salons well for many years.

 Your staff should be your most effective salespeople.

-And I’m not just referring to their behavior inside the salon but also online.
+And I’m referring to their behavior inside the salon and online.
 Salons that stand out online involve their team in content creation and communication online.

-So be it Instagram or blog on your website, get your team involved in the content creation.
-And as your team’s presence grows, you need to ensure you have information about who they are on your website and also make it easy for people to book the person they feel connected with.
+So, be it Instagram or a blog on your website, get your team involved in the content creation.
+As your team’s presence grows, you must ensure you have information about who they are on your website and make it easy for people to book the person they feel connected with.

 Conclusion

 Online salon marketing can feel overwhelming at first.
-But it’s impossible for a business to ignore it and still grow in 2023.
+But a business can’t ignore it and still grow in 2024.

-I hope that the salon marketing strategies listed here have brought some more clarity to this topic.
-And provided you with some tips and ideas to help you move forward.
+I hope that the salon marketing strategies listed here have clarified this topic and provided you with tips and ideas to help you move forward.
+For even more salon marketing tips, see our Marketing 100 video series.